TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-failover-adlsgen2.md

 # ADLS Gen2 Storage Account Failover

 <!--issueDescription-->
-ADLS Gen2 storage accounts (accounts that have hierarchical namespace enabled) are not supported at this time.
+Storage account {ResourceName} cannot failover because ADLS Gen2 storage accounts (accounts that have hierarchical namespace enabled) are not supported at this time.
 Account failover is available for general-purpose v1, general-purpose v2, and Blob storage account types with Azure Resource Manager deployments.
 <!--/issueDescription-->

 ## **Recommended Documents**